pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 ## Step 5

-Go to File Menu, Examples item  and look for the firmware
+Go to File Menu, Examples item  and look for the firmware for this receiver / KIT

 ![Firmware Update 06](./images/p06.png)